 - Cool the body down with air and ice if available.
 It's best to hit the places where you find the most blood vessels: neck, back, groin and armpits.

 To avoid heat stroke, you can take several preventive measures:

-- If you've had heat stroke before, exercising intensely outside in high heat isn't recommended because you are at a higher risk of getting it again, according to Jessica Kuraishy, health coach and behavior change expert from Sharp Health Plan's Best Health Team.
+- If you've had heat stroke before, exercising intensely outside in high heat isn't recommended because you are at a higher risk of getting it again.

 - When exercising in heat, stop for drink breaks every 15 minutes.
 Watch for dehydration symptoms such as licking your lips often, sunken eyes or feeling a loss of energy.

 - Wear light colors and light, loose fabrics.

 - Teach your children to come indoors when they feel hot.
 Model this behavior as well.